anodyne/nova3/docs/skinning/overview.md

 # The Studio

 The Studio is an exhaustive resource for everything about skinning Nova 3.
-Here you'll everything from the simplest of tutorials (100-level) to intermediate instruction (200-level) and even highly advanced topics (300-level).
-This is the best place to start if you want to get into skinning Nova 3.
+Here you'll find everything from the simplest of tutorials (100-level) to intermediate instruction (200-level) and even highly advanced topics (300-level).
+This is the only place to go if you want to get into skinning Nova 3!

 ## 100-Level Tutorials